 - You You are the most important member of your care team. - Our office staff These caregivers include reception staff, billers, schedulers and our medical assistants.
-They will schedule your pre-operation appointments and ensure all the needed clearances are complete before your surgery. - Orthopedic surgeon This caregiver will perform your surgery and manage your care during your hospital stay. - Physician assistant/Nurse Practitioner This caregiver will collaborate with your surgeon to diagnose and treat you before, during, and after your procedure.
-He or she will also assist your doctor during surgery. - Anesthesiologist This caregiver will assess you to determine the best anesthesia plan for your surgery and afterward to control any pain or nausea you may experience. - Primary care provider - This caregiver oversees your health care management.
-He or she will receive information regarding your surgery, hospitalization, and pre- and post-operation tests.
-Please note that this provider must clear you for surgery before your procedure. - Hospitalist This caregiver is a hospital-based physician who may follow your care during your hospital stay.
-He or she will collaborate with your surgeon to meet your needs. - Registered nurses These caregivers will be involved in all phases of your care before, during and after your hospital stay. - The ESPAA team These caregivers will coordinate all your pre-operative information gathering and the testing needed before your surgery.
+They will schedule your pre-operative appointments and ensure all the needed clearances are complete before your surgery. - Orthopedic surgeon This caregiver will perform your surgery and manage your care during your hospital stay. - Physician assistant/Nurse practitioner This caregiver will collaborate with your surgeon to diagnose and treat you before, during, and after your procedure.
+He or she will also assist your doctor during surgery. - Anesthesiologist This caregiver will assess you to determine the best anesthesia plan for your surgery and afterward to control any pain or nausea you may experience. - Primary care provider This caregiver oversees your health care management.
+He or she will receive information regarding your surgery, hospitalization, and pre- and post-operative tests. - Hospitalist This caregiver is a hospital-based physician who may follow your care during your hospital stay.
+He or she will collaborate with your surgeon to meet your needs. - Registered nurses These caregivers will be involved in all phases of your care before, during and after your hospital stay. - ESPAA team These caregivers will coordinate all your pre-operative information gathering and the testing needed before your surgery.
 Please note you must meet with Enloe's Surgical and Procedural Assessment Area (ESPAA) team before your procedure.